alejandrommingo/QSub/README.md

-# QSub Library
+# QLang Library

 ## Overview

-The **QSub** (Quantum Subspaces) Library is a Python package designed for creating and analyzing contextual semantic subspaces.
+The **QLang** (Quantum Language) Library is a Python package designed for creating and analyzing contextual semantic subspaces.
 It leverages advanced computational models and real-world data sources to explore how word meanings vary across different contexts.
 This library is particularly useful for researchers working in computational linguistics, semantic analysis, and natural language processing.

-QSub provides tools for extracting contextual instances of words from Wikipedia, analyzing semantic variations, and visualizing how meanings shift across different linguistic environments.
+QLang provides tools for extracting contextual instances of words from Wikipedia, analyzing semantic variations, and visualizing how meanings shift across different linguistic environments.

 ## Key Features